timtebeek/major-migrations-made-easy-slides/slides.md

 <!--
-And even if you’re not a paying customer, you can still use their web interface to browse available recipes, and even apply them to Open Source projects.
+And even if you’re not a paying customer, you can still use the web interface to browse available recipes, and even apply them to Open Source projects.

 This can be a great way to start contributing back to Open Source software.